 The notebook is kept in the National Library’s Rare Book collection, its delicate pages keeping the record of this precious history.

-This post was written with the generous help of Dr. Yoel Finkelman, curator of the Judaica Collection in the National Library.
+This post was written with the generous help of Dr. Yoel Finkelman, curator of the Haim and Hanna Judaica Collection at the National Library of Israel.